top of page

 Young guest holding a cod during a private fjord fishing tour in Norway.

-This is why many private fjord fishing tours are offered in 3-, 5- and 7-hour formats, letting guests choose how deep they want to go.
+This is why private fjord fishing tours are often offered in 3-, 5-, and 7-hour formats - allowing you to choose how deep you want to go.

 Is fjord fishing in Norway worth it?